This post may contain affiliate links. Please read my disclosure policy.

 - 2 bay leaves

-- Preheat oven to 350 degrees.
+- Preheat the oven to 350 degrees.

-- Season beef short ribs with salt and pepper.
-Coat the bottom of the Dutch oven with olive oil and heat over medium high heat.
+- In a large Dutch oven over medium high heat, heat the olive oil.
 Add the short ribs and brown them on all sides.
-Remove the ribs onto a paper-towel lined plate.
+Transfer the ribs onto a paper-towel lined plate.

 - Bake for 3 hours.
-Midway through cooking, turn the beef ribs and add more broth, if needed.
+Midway through cooking, turn the beef ribs and add more beef stock, if needed.